Canadian genocide of Indigenous peoples: Scholarly debate

 In 2019 the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG) concluded that the crisis constituted an ongoing "race, identity and gender-based genocide."
 The MMIWG inquiry used the definition of genocide as outlined in the Canadian Crimes Against Humanity and War Crimes Act, instead of the Genocide Convention, that the inquiry saw as "narrow" and based on the Holocaust.

 In 2021, the Canadian Historical Association (CHA), which includes 650 professional historians, stated that the history of violence against Indigenous peoples in Canada warrants the use of the term genocide.
 They asserted that there is broad agreement among historians about the negative effects of institutionalized genocide on Indigenous peoples over the past 150 years.

 An open letter by a group of 50 historians, initiated by Christopher Dummitt, criticized the CHA for advocating a specific historical interpretation, which they believe undermines the academic freedom necessary for historical debate.
 Signatories of the open letter, which includes Margaret Macmillan, Terry Copp, Frédéric Bastien, J. L. Granatstein, Robert J. Young and Susan Mann, disagree with the CHA's claim of broad consensus, reiterating the government's documented goal was integration, not elimination.
 They criticized attempts to shut down debate or discredit dissent as well as portraying those who disagree or diverge from activist language as prejudiced or outdated.

 In response to the open letter, Sean Carleton and Andrew Woolford summarized the CHA position arguing that the existence of this dissenting group, many of whom they alleged are not part of the CHA and some they allege who deny residential schools, does not change what they characterize as broad academic agreement that genocide applies to Canada.
 Carleton and Woolford argued that dissent and debate from what they name as "the fringe" are actually strategies used by genocide denialists to create doubt and undermine consensus.

 Ian Gentles has expressed concern over what he referred to as academic "activists" stating that discussing and debating genocide is actually a "tool of genocide".
+His position is that Indigenous peoples in Canada have faced significant mistreatment.
+However, using the term genocide inaccurately distorts history and creates a divide, labeling Indigenous peoples only as victims and non-Indigenous as criminals.